 Response rates

 The response rates for completed surveys are listed in the table 1, broken down by country.
-The response rates from the 2014/15 Baseline survey[3] are given in the final column for comparison.
-The minimal difference on the overall response rate indicates that having ‘Statements survey’ in English version only, had no significant impact on response rate in terms of total number of responses.
-It might bring differences in the numbers of responses in respective countries, but this need to be confirmed by further investigation in next surveys.
+The response rates from the 2014/15 Baseline survey [3] are given in the final column for comparison.
+The minimal difference on the overall response rate indicates that using an English version only appeared to have no significant impact on response rate.
+It might affect the numbers of responses in respective countries, but this will need to be confirmed by further investigation in future surveys.